New Study Shows Drop in Stroke Treatment Times with Pulsara and Viz.ai

 Improved communication around patient care has been shown to help reduce medical errors by providing clarity and transparency.
 Using technological tools to help facilitate faster, clearer communication between hospital care teams can help avoid preventable mistakes.

-When the pandemic hit, clinicians needed a way to continue treating patients from a distance.
-This led to a loosening of restrictions and an explosion in telehealth capabilities, which has opened many doors in the two years since.
+When the COVID-19 pandemic hit in 2020, clinicians needed a way to continue treating patients from a distance.
+This led to a loosening of restrictions and an explosion in telehealth capabilities, which has opened many doors in the years since.

 The right telehealth solution isn't just for general practitioners looking to conduct scheduled appointments with patients.
 Now, telehealth can also help in emergent environments—from a clinician seeking a second opinion from a colleague to a care team consulting with a specialist at a facility across their state.
 Telehealth consults can be requested and performed instantly.

-The State of Texas has been using Pulsara to enable flexible telehealth interactions, allowing patients without a primary care physician to receive an evaluation and approval to undergo monoclonal antibody therapy through a telehealth consult with a physician.
+During the later stages of the pandemic, the State of Texas used Pulsara to enable flexible telehealth interactions, allowing patients without a primary care physician to receive an evaluation and approval to undergo monoclonal antibody therapy through a telehealth consult with a physician.

 Leveraging telehealth can help remove roadblocks in treatment by bringing specialists to the patient, allowing them to be evaluated quickly and moved to the next stage of treatment without having to move the patient elsewhere.
 This can save a great deal of time, energy, resources, and frustration for everyone involved, and helps the patient receive better care, faster.

-The surges of the COVID-19 pandemic have made patient transfers even more difficult to coordinate.
+When hospital personnel and resources are strained, coordinating patient transfers can be a burdensome task.
 Normal processes for transferring patients often involve a large number of phone calls to a multitude of facilities to try to find placement for even one patient.
-Bed and resource availability is often in flux and several back-and-forth phone calls are required to clarify the status.
+Bed and resource availability is often in flux, and several back-and-forth phone calls are required to clarify the status.

-The lack of transparency around hospital availability and patients needing a transfer can now be solved through technology.
-Pulsara has developed a Virtual Placement Center that allows hospitals to post the needs of each individual patient to a virtual board, allowing hospitals around the state to view and agree to receive patients as they have availability.
+HIPAA-compliant communication platforms can now eliminate the lack of transparency around hospital availability and patients needing a transfer.
+Pulsara has developed a Virtual Placement Center that allows hospitals to post the needs of each individual patient to a virtual board.
+Hospitals around the state can view and agree to receive patients as they have availability.
 Rather than attempting to push patients through the system, hospitals can simply post their needs and allow those who have the resources for each patient to offer assistance.

 Arkansas hospitals have been using Pulsara's Virtual Placement Center to quickly find placement for their patients.
 According to Dr. Rawle Seupaul, Chief Clinical Officer of UAMS, "It's a virtual waiting room, essentially for patients requiring or requesting transfer throughout the state of Arkansas.
 You can make the comment, 'We are full right now, but we'd be interested in taking this patient once we have capacity.'
 Or you can say, 'Hey, we'd love to take this patient.
 We have room.
 Let's go ahead and make the connection.'"

-Many of the problems that have led to hospital staffing shortages are not new; the COVID-19 pandemic has simply shed light on them, and in many cases, exacerbated the causes.
-In order to regain balance in staffing, hospitals will need to not only recruit new staff, but learn to better anticipate needs and solve some of the process issues that cause frustration for staff.
+Many of the problems that have led to hospital staffing shortages are not new, but the strenuous years following the COVID-19 pandemic have significantly worsened them.
+In order to regain balance in staffing, hospitals will need to not only recruit new healthcare providers, but learn to better anticipate needs and solve the workflow issues that cause frustration for remaining personnel.

 Technology may not be able to solve all of the problems facing hospitals, but what it can do is help provide better, faster, and simpler systems for hospital staff to do their jobs, allowing them to spend more of their time focusing on what truly matters: their patients.